 In Texas, when creating a will the testator must sign the document in front of two witnesses, while a Living Trust remains private and is often used to transfer assets without going through probate court.
-Furthermore, only a legal professional can create a Living Trust where as anyone over 18 may draft up their own Will.
-These just some of the differences between these two estate planning documents that must be considered while creating your legacy in Texas.
+Furthermore, only a legal professional can create a Living Trust as anyone over 18 may draft up their own Will.
+These are just some of the differences between these two estate planning documents that must be considered while creating your legacy in Texas.

 Benefits of a Living Trust in Texas

 If you live in Texas, a Living Trust can provide you with an array of benefits that other estate planning documents cannot.
 Firstly, it allows you to avoid the probate process which can be long and costly.
-It also preserves your family’s privacy since it is not public record like a Will is.
+It also preserves your family’s privacy since it is not a public record like a Will is.

 Additionally, a Living Trust provides more flexibility to control when beneficiaries receive their inheritances than a Will does.
 By having this unique document in place for your family, any grief and stress along with conflicting interests within the family are reduced because everyone knows what to expect.

 Having a Living Trust in Texas is ultimately the best decision for protecting your assets and providing financial security to those you care about.

 - A living trust will let you avoid going to probate.